sink-cord-archive/cc-plugins/palette-docs.md

 If left undefined or null, then the entry will always render.

 The action is a function that will be run whenever your action is picked.

-## Note on custom entries

-Custom entries, unless unregistered, are persistent between sessions.
-Due to this, I recommend you call `unregisterSource` with your own source _before_ registering all your entries.

 ## `openPalette(prompt: string, entries: entry[]): void`